cracked-crystalball-99/bears-bulls-my-5-tools/README.md

 data to get started.
 Look for csv files, titled: AMZN (Amazon), GME (GameStop Corp.), BHP.AX (BHP Group Limited).

+Richer experience via desktop computer use.
+Please consider next few paragraphs, as to getting new data.

-Alternatively, or in addition to, you may well obtain closing price data via RStudio, and the R language.
-Here follows a sample snippet of implementation code for the R language:
+Alternatively, or in addition to those sample files, you may well obtain new csv files of closing price data via RStudio, and the R language.
+Here follows a some implementation code for the R language for getting closing price data, aiming toward csv file format:

 # 1. Load R packages
 library("TTR")